trohovsky/jira-analyzer/README.md

 jira-analyzer
 =============
 This tool enables you to query a JIRA server with a query you want.
 It queries the server repeatetively with parametrized queries.
-The parameters are stored in a CVS file.
+The parameters are stored in a CSV file.

 Usage
 -----

-1. Create a CVS file containing the parameters you will use for querying.
+1. Create a CSV file containing the parameters you will use for querying.
 Some examples how to create it:

 ```
 wget https://camel.apache.org/components.html; grep -o '\camel-[a-z0-9-]*<' components.html | tr -d '<' | sort | uniq > components.txt